SERVIR-Amazonia/trinidad-and-tobago-training/intro-to-ceo/make-CEO-project.md

 10. Make any adjustments you need to the CEO project as needed.
     - Upload any new Plot and Sample Design files. – For this workshop, try using the pre-prepared plot design CSV file exported from GEE on both the Plot Design and Sample Design tabs.
     - If you adjust any survey questions or survey question answers make sure you click the Save icon next to each change you make.
-11. When finished, click 'Create Project' and then 'Publish Project'.
+11. When finished, click `Create Project` and then `Publish Project`.